alterNERDtive/EDDiscovery-wiki/Using-the-Settings-Page.md

 # Commanders
 This grid allows you to configure information for commanders.

-See the topic [How EDDiscovery Works](How EDDiscovery Works) for information on how EDDiscovery discovers and creates new commanders.
+See the topic [[How EDDiscovery Works|How EDDiscovery Works]] for information on how EDDiscovery discovers and creates new commanders.

 You can add a new commander manually, but that is not normally required any longer.
 The only use case for this is if you want to scan non standard folders for journal files.
 In which case, make a commander (any name will do) and set the override journal location to the folder where journal files will be written.
 Then EDDiscovery will scan that folder and read in all journal files found there, creating commanders as required.
 This is useful if your runnin EDDiscovery remotely from ED - share a network drive and EDDiscovery will work.